cuboulder-MSD/digColl_WWI/README.md

 ### Collection Name
 World War I Pamphlets Collection
 ### Title
-Titles are copied from covers or front pages of the documents.
+Titles are derived from covers or front pages of the documents.
 ### Name
 Person who created the document.
 This can include individuals or corporate entities such as government agencies.
 ### Type of Resource